microsoftgraph/microsoft-graph-comms-samples/Samples/PublicSamples/RecordingBot/README.md

     For example 8445
     ```

-Once you've done that, run [runngrok.bat](scripts/runngrok.bat) in command prompt and leave it running.
+Once you have done that, run [runngrok.bat](scripts/runngrok.bat) in command prompt and leave it running.

 ### Visual Studio